ansys/pyacp/version/dev/_sources/user_guide/howto/file_management.rst.txt

 ''''''''''''''''''''''

-To get more control over where files are stored, you can manually upload and download files to the server, and specify the filenames.
+To get more control over where files are stored, you can manually upload and download them to the server and specify their names.

 Loading input files
 ~~~~~~~~~~~~~~~~~~~

-If you again want to load the file ``input_file.cdb`` into the ACP instance, you
+You can manually load the ``input_file.cdb`` file to the ACP instance by
-can use the :meth:`.upload_file` method of the ACP instance:
+using the :meth:`.upload_file` method:

 .. doctest::